Caring For Clients Since 1958

 Decades Of Experience Representing Professionals In Disability Cases

-Since 1958, our firm has represented people from all walks of life through all stages of the disability claims process.
-We help doctors, lawyers, engineers, architects and other professionals in New York and New Jersey and Nationwide prepare strong disability claims which minimize the possibility of claim denials.
+Our firm has represented people from all walks of life through all stages of the disability claims process.
+We help doctors, lawyers, engineers, architects and other professionals in New York and New Jersey prepare strong disability claims which minimize the possibility of claim denials.

 As professionals ourselves, we understand the challenging nature of the enormous decisions you are facing where illness or injury means giving up the career you have spent decades building.
 You can rely on us for the guidance you need to address the ramifications of a disabling condition that impacts your practice.